zed/imunify360-doc/docs/faq_and_known_issues/README.md

 * all the messages from <span class="notranslate">mod_security</span> (can be found in <span class="notranslate">`modsec_audit.log`</span>)
 * users domains (to be checked in reputation engine);
 * CAPTCHA verification info
-* all running scans for malware (maldet scans) and information on moving to the quarantine or discovering suspicious files
+* all running scans for malware (maldet scans) and information on cleaning up or discovering suspicious files
 * optionally, suspicious files can be sent to us for the analysis.
 Files can be sent via UI by marking a proper checkbox

 ### 6. No valid Imunify360 License Found.